How to find a licensed electrician featured image

 Here is an honest story.
 When I first started in the construction business, I was doing all the wiring.
 One day after I rewired a whole house, I heard a knock on the door.
 An inspector with the electrical safety authority showed up.
 They were notified a general contractor did the wiring and this is not allowed.
 I invited him in and he went through the whole house with a fine-toothed comb.
 In the end, he told me he couldn’t find anything wrong with the work I had done.
 However the point is, I should NOT have been doing the electrical work.

-It’s not uncommon for your kitchen installer, general contractor or pool company to offer to do your electrical work.
+It’s not uncommon for your kitchen installer, general contractor, or pool company to offer to do your electrical work.
 I have even seen electric vehicle dealerships offering to install EV chargers for people.
 A general contractor is NOT ALLOWED to work on your electricity in most areas.
-They must hire a licensed electrical contractor to do the job.
+They must find a licensed electrician to do the job.
 I’ve been a contractor for over 30 years, and even I bring in licensed electrical contractors for my jobs.

 NOTE: Electricians are NOT General Contractors.
-Homeowners need to understand that LECs are licensed electrical contractors, not general contractors.
+Homeowners need to understand that LECs are licensed electrical contractors or licensed electricians, not general contractors.
 For example, they don’t perform tasks like drywall repairs after an exploratory investigation or after a home has been rewired.

-A good LEC will remind you of this so you can prepare accordingly, knowing it will affect your timeline and budget.
+A good licensed electrician will remind you of this so you can prepare accordingly, knowing it will affect your timeline and budget.
 Some electricians may even include this service in their estimate, but make sure either way!

 Electricians tend to specialize.
 Some concentrate on new construction, some just on commercial work, and some only on service calls to fix dead outlets or faulty fixtures.

-Reasons Why Hiring An Electrician (A Licensed Electrical Contractor) Is Important:
+Reasons Why Hiring A Licensed Electrician (A Licensed Electrical Contractor) Is Important:

-#1 A Licensed Electrical Contractor Can Assess Your Electrical Needs
+#1 A Licensed Electrician Can Assess Your Electrical Needs

 Being an electrician is a specialized trade.
-A licensed electrical contractor is trained to assess your electrical and recommend solutions based on your lifestyle and needs.
-Don’t do electrical work yourself, most homeowners don’t have the knowledge, tools or skills to do the job safely.
+A licensed electrician is trained to assess your electrical and recommend solutions based on your lifestyle and needs.
+Don’t do electrical work yourself, most homeowners don’t have the knowledge, tools, or skills to do the job safely.
 For example, if you are thinking about installing an EV charger, how do you know if your current system can handle it?

 COMMON ELECTRICAL JOBS – BREAKDOWN

-Licensed electrical contractors are familiar with the National Electrical Code.
+A Licensed electrician is familiar with the National Electrical Code.
 Trust someone who has all the current knowledge about the code

 Electrical code is continually being upgraded and added to the most recent building codes, so it’s important to be familiar with what is required in your region.
 This can typically be found through your local building authority or electrical governing board.
 The national electrical codes of any country are created and mandated by a national governing body and then modified and regulated by local municipalities and regions.
 Changes and revisions are done to protect everyone, so keeping up-to-date and informed is important.
 When discussing and educating yourself on electrical projects, factor this in.